aws-samples/amazon-lex-customerservice-workshop/03_AmazonConnectIntegration/Readme.md

 # Module 3: Integrate Amazon Lex with Amazon Connect
-In this module you will integrate your Lex bot with Amazon Connect, a contact center service that makes it easy for any business to deliver better customer service at lower cost.
+In this module you will integrate your Amazon Lex bot with Amazon Connect, a service that allows you to create software-defined call centers in minutes.

-At completion of this module you will be able to interact with your Lex bot through the plain old telephone service.
+Upon completion, you will be able to interact with your bot using a telephone (yes, think PSTN).
-To achieve this you will create a contact center, configure a simple call flow, and assign a public phone number to the flow.
+To achieve this you will create a contact center, configure a simple call flow, and assign a phone number to the flow.

 ## Implementation Instructions

 Each of the following sections provide an implementation overview and detailed, step-by-step instructions.
-The overview should provide enough context for you to complete the implementation if you're already familiar with the AWS Management Console or you want to explore the services yourself without following a walkthrough.
+The overview should provide enough context for you to complete the implementation if you're already familiar with the AWS Management Console or if you want to explore the services yourself without following a walkthrough.

-### Create a new Amazon Conect contact centre instance
+### Create a new Amazon Conect instance
-An Amazon Connect instance is the starting point for your contact center.

 Go to the [Amazon Connect Console](https://console.aws.amazon.com/connect/home?region=us-east-1) to create a new virtual contact center instance in the us-east-1 (Virgina) region.

 <details>